 As we age, it becomes more and more difficult to absorb the vitamins we need to maintain our health.
 Vitamin B12 is especially hard because our bodies don’t make it naturally.
 Our bodies can only absorb Vitamin B12 through the foods we eat or through supplements.
 Yet it is a vital vitamin for good health.
-The Vitamin B12 benefits people see can make the difference between great health and all sorts of problems.
+The Vitamin B12 benefits for seniors can make the difference between great health and all sorts of problems.
+The vitamin B12 benefits for elderly people, only come if you do it right.
+The right vitamin B12 dosage for seniors can optimize the benefits of this important vitamin.

-Most of the Vitamin B12 benefits revolve around three areas of the body:
+Most of the Vitamin B12 benefits for elderly people revolve around three areas of the body:

 - The production of hemoglobin